 Upgrading to V2 trim adds 19-inch alloys, an augmented-reality head-up display and heated front seats, while top-spec V3 cars get 20-inch alloys and 12-way power-adjustable heated massage seats up front.
-The 58kWh/201bhp Cupra Born in V2 and V3 trim costs just over £36,000 and just under £38,000 respectively.
+The 58kWh/201bhp Cupra Born in V2 and V3 trim costs just over £36,000 and £40,000 respectively.

 Infotainment, apps & sat nav

-All versions of the Born come with a 5.3-inch digital driver’s display behind the wheel that’s mounted to the steering column, as well as a 12-inch central infotainment touchscreen that also features Apple CarPlay and Android Auto.
+All versions of the Born come with a 5.3-inch digital driver’s display behind the wheel that’s mounted to the steering column, as well as a 12-inch central infotainment touchscreen with Apple CarPlay and Android Auto coming as standard.

-Compared with the system in the Volkswagen ID.3, the Born's has a better thought-out infotainment layout.
-However, the Cupra still features the same touch-sensitive climate controls as the ID.3, and the buttons on the steering wheel aren't the most responsive either.
+The Born does have a better thought-out infotainment layout than the Volkswagen ID.3's system, but the Cupra can't match the electric Renault Megane's Google-powered infotainment.
+What's more, the Born still features the same infuriating touch-sensitive climate controls as the ID.3, which aren't illuminated making them difficult to use at night, plus the buttons on the steering wheel aren't the most responsive, either.

 In This Review

 - 1VerdictMore adventurous styling and a better-quality interior help set the Spanish brand's first electric car apart from the Volkswagen ID.3 it's based on